EndsOfTheEarth/QueryLite/README.md

 1. Typesafe database queries and schema
     - Queries, joins, 'where' conditions, column types and column nullability are enforced by the compiler
 2. Runtime validation between code schema and database schema
-    - Check for missing tables, missing columns, column type and nullablility differences
+    - Check for missing tables, missing columns, column type and nullability differences
 3. Debuggable
     - Show detailed information about sql queries during and after execution
 4. Performance